Verun

 └── Status: Generating

-3. Select a base branch to fork from.
+1. Select a base branch — choose which branch the worktree should fork from.

 Agent Sessions

-You can fork any session from any message to explore a different approach, or start a fresh session within the same task at any time.
+You can fork any session from any past message to explore a different approach without losing the original.

 Reviewing Changes

-Open the Diff tab inside any task to see a side-by-side diff of all working-tree changes.
-You can also browse individual commits from the Commits panel.
-Syntax-highlighted diffs let you review what the agent changed, and clicking any line opens the file in the built-in editor at that exact position.
+Open the Source Control tab in the right panel to see all working-tree changes.
+Click any file to open a full side-by-side diff in the editor.
+You can also browse individual commits from the same panel.
+Clicking any diff line opens the file in the built-in editor at that exact position.

 Git Workflow

-Use the Git panel inside a task to stage files, write a commit message, and commit.
-Push to your remote and open a pull request directly from Verun — no terminal required.
-The PR creation flow pre-fills the title and body from the agent's session history.
-After merging, close the task and Verun removes the worktree.
+Use the Git actions bar at the top of the task to commit, push, and open a pull request — all without leaving the app.
+Verun uses the gh CLI for PR operations and pre-fills the title and body from the agent's session.
+After merging, archive the task and Verun removes the worktree.

 Next Steps